10xcodecamp/wh-take-home-code-challenge/README.md

 # Take-home Code Challenge

-:wave: Welcome to William Hill's Front End Coding Challenge!
+:wave: Welcome to W--------- H-----'s Front End Coding Challenge!
 This challenge is to showcase your knowledge of front-end web development with React.

 There are two versions of this test:
 1. Front End Engineer